Jalal Talabani International Airport: History

-Following the removal of Saddam Hussein, the construction of the airport began in November 2003, and it was inaugurated by former Iraqi president Jalal Talabani in July 2005.
-International flights were shut down from 29 September 2017 following a decision taken by the Iraq Civil Aviation Authority (ICAA), but the airport remained open for domestic and humanitarian flights.
-The international flights ban was lifted in March 2018.
-It is operated by the Iraqi Government since 2017.
+International flights were shut down from 29 September 2017 following a decision by the Iraq Civil Aviation Authority (ICAA) due to the 2017 Iraqi–Kurdish conflict, but the airport remained open for domestic and humanitarian flights.
+The international flights ban was lifted in March 2018 by Haider Al-Abadi.
+The airport has been operated by the Iraqi government following the 2017 ban.